p-ssanders/samsanders.dev/content/blog/spring-boot-on-kubernetes.md

 I read the instructions on the [Spring Boot with Docker](https://spring.io/guides/gs/spring-boot-docker/) guide, and ended up copy/pasting the suggested `Dockerfile` towards the end of the document.
 I placed the file into the root directory of `slack-talkers`.

-I then followed the guide, and updated the `pom.xml` to build a Docker image using Maven:
+I also updated the `pom.xml` to build a Docker image using Maven:

 ```bash
 ./mvnw install dockerfile:build